- 1. Texas Is a Modified Comparative Negligence State

 Insurance companies, in an attempt to reduce victims’ compensation, will often unfairly blame the injured party for causing a crash.
 Sometimes, there’s an inaccuracy in the police report that leads to victim-blaming.
 Other times, you’re caught in a “he said, she said” battle with the negligent driver.
 In either situation, you’ll need compelling evidence and help from a skilled lawyer to clarify the facts of your case.

 At Crosley Law, we have a long history of using cutting-edge technology and strategies to fight for our clients.
-We carefully study the facts surrounding our clients’ claims, reviewing police reports, interviewing witnesses, preserving electronic data from vehicles and surveillance footage, and consulting with crash reconstruction experts.
+We carefully study the facts surrounding our clients’ personal injury claims, reviewing police reports, interviewing witnesses, preserving electronic data from vehicles and surveillance footage, and consulting with crash reconstruction experts.

 For example, commercial vehicles like large trucks and buses often contain sophisticated systems that track the driver’s every move.
-These systems may include sensors that identify exactly when a driver hits the brakes or veers out of a lane as well as the driver’s speed and even their in-car behaviors.
+These systems may include sensors that identify exactly when a driver hits the brakes or veers out of a lane, as well as the driver’s speed and even their in-car behaviors.
 Records from these systems can help you pinpoint the exact causes of your crash and hold the correct parties responsible.

 PIP Insurance: No-Fault Insurance Coverage in Texas